CN-TU/ntarc-spec/docs/evaluation.rst

 (*boolean*) It marks if datasets were clearly separated in independent train and test sets for the analysis.
 In other words, ``true`` if none of the testing data was used in training, ``false`` otherwise.
 Example:

-.. todo:: what about methods that do not have training data (unsupervised)? should we put false or something different to distinguish?

 .. code-block:: none

 	"train_test_separation": true